Facts about Peter Straub

 Peter Straub Biography

-Peter Straub has been writing thrilling bestselling novels since the 1970s, a line of horror and mystery novels that includes Ghost Story (1979) and, written with Stephen King, The Talisman (1984).
+Peter Straub wrote thrilling bestselling novels beginning in the 1970s, a line of horror and mystery novels that included Ghost Story (1979) and, written with Stephen King, The Talisman (1984).

 Straub grew up in Wisconsin and earned degrees from the University of Wisconsin (1965) and Columbia University (1966).